timurrrr/ft86/performance_driving/track_day_prep.md

   * A good pad to start with is Ferodo DS2500, albeit it has rusty brake dust.
     Other than the dust, it is ok for street driving.
 Most beginners go fast enough to start overheating DS2500 in just a few track days, so it's only good for beginners.
+Consider this a street pad.
-  * The **only** pad that I know that is good for street driving and performs reasonably well for light track days is CSG CP.
+  * The **only** pad that I know that is good for street driving and performs reasonably well for light to moderate track days is CSG CP.
 It's pricey but lasts a long time.
 That being said, some people reported issues overheating these pads.
+  * Brake pads wear much faster when they are hot.
+If using street or "hybrid" pads, consider driving some laps during a session slower to let the heat out of the brakes between the laps you drive at full pace.
+Also consider cooling down on the last one or two laps of a session.
+Minimize usage of the brakes during those cooldown laps, and use as much engine braking as practical.
   * If you're sure that you're going to do more than 5 track days, invest into a set of dedicated track pads.
 They will last a long time and minimize the risk of rotor-related issues.
 Put the track pads in before the track day,